Augustin Sandtner: Life

 After his release he moved to Berlin where he became a full-time party official in the city's Wedding and Moabit quarters.
 In 1926 he was re-arrested and taken into investigative custody because of "anti-militarism work among members of the national army".
 However, after a relatively brief period of detention he was amnestied, possibly in response to pressure applied by comrades locally, and released.
 He took over as head of the "State emigration department" ("Reichsemigrantenabteilung") of the party central committee.
 Sandtner next became local policy chief ("Polleiter") for several local party sub-districts including the northern part of the Berlin-Brandenburg district.

 His focus switched away from Berlin when he became policy chief ("Polleiter") for the party leadership team in Silesia.
 Two months later, following the regional election in April 1932, he was elected a member of the Prussian parliament ("Landtag").
 The political backdrop changed with the Nazi take-over in January 1933 and lost no time in transforming Germany into a one-party dictatorship.
-The Reichstag fire at the end of February 1933 was immediately blamed on "communists", and it was indeed those members (and former members) of the Communist Party who had not already gone into hiding or fled abroad who found themselves heading the government's political targets list.
-Augustin Sandtner spent the first part of 1933 in the border regions of Silesia organising joint rallies by Germany, Polish and Czechoslovakian workers opposed to fascism and the looming risks of war.
+The Reichstag fire at the end of February 1933 was immediately blamed on "communists", and it was indeed those members (and former members) of the KPD who had not already gone into hiding or fled abroad who found themselves heading the government's political targets list.
+Augustin Sandtner spent the first part of 1933 in the border regions of Silesia organising joint rallies by Germany, Polish and Czechoslovak workers opposed to fascism and the looming risks of war.

-On 7 February 1933 Sandtner was one of the participants at the "illegal" Sporthaus Ziegenhals meeting, celebrated subsequently (especially during the "East German" years) as the last meeting held by the German Communist Party leadership before the participants were arrested and killed, or in a few cases managed to flee abroad.
-Augustin Sandtner was arrested in Breslau on 27 April 1933.
+On 7 February 1933, Sandtner was one of the participants at the "illegal" Sporthaus Ziegenhals meeting, celebrated subsequently (especially during the "East German" years) as the last meeting held by the KPD leadership before the participants were arrested and killed, or in a few cases managed to flee abroad.
+Augustin Sandtner was arrested in Breslau (now Wrocław) on 27 April 1933.
 In January 1934 he was sentenced to a three year prison term.
 At the end of the three year term he was transferred to the Sachsenhausen concentration camp.

 Death

-Inside the concentration camp, as a leader of the illegal Communist Party organisation among the prisoners, working closely with members of resistance groups from other nations, he played a significant part in organising the anti-fascist struggle.
-After more than eleven years in detention, and still at Sachsenhausen, August Sandtner was one of 24 German camp inmates deemed culpable of "illegal activities" taken out, together with three French antifascists, and shot dead by Nazi paramilitaries (SS) on 11 October 1944.
+Inside the concentration camp, as a leader of the illegal KPD organisation among the prisoners, working closely with members of resistance groups from other nations, he played a significant part in organising the anti-fascist struggle.
+After more than eleven years in detention, and still at Sachsenhausen, August Sandtner was one of 24 German camp inmates deemed culpable of "illegal activities" taken out, together with three French antifascists, and shot dead by Schutzstaffel (SS) paramilitaries on 11 October 1944.
 Others killed included Ernst Schneller and Matthias Thesen.